Protection of Children from Sexual Offences Act: Offences under the Act

-The act is gender-neutral for both children and for the accused.
-With respect to pornography, the Act criminalises watching or collection of pornographic content involving children also.
-The Act makes abetment(encouragement) of child sexual abuse an offence.
-After the 2019 amendment act, the POCSO Act punishment is even stricter.
-A violation of the POCSO Act carries a maximum punishment of life imprisonment and a fine.
+The Act is gender-neutral, both for children and for the accused.
+With respect to pornography, the Act also criminalizes watching or collection of pornographic content involving children.
+The Act also makes abetment (encouragement) of child sexual abuse an offence.

+In 2019, the Act was amended and made more stringent, by raising the minimum punishment for penetrative assault from 7 to 10 years and 20 years if the victim was below 16 years in age, with a maximum punishment of life imprisonment with a provision for the death penalty for aggravated penetrative assault.

 Child-friendly process

 It also provides for various procedural reforms, making the tiring process of trial in India considerably easier for children.
-The Act has been criticised as its provisions seem to criminalise consensual sexual intercourse between two people below the age of 18.
-The 2001 version of the Bill did not punish consensual sexual activity if one or both partners were above 16 years.
+The child friendly process aims to minimize trauma felt by the victim, eliminate the possibility of revictimization and to protect against intimidation.

 A Victim of Child Sexual Abuse can file a complaint at any time irrespective of his/her present age.

-Child Welfare Committee
+Role of Child Welfare Committee

 A sexually abused child is considered as "child in need of care and protection" under Juvenile Justice (Care and Protection of Children) Act, 2015.
-Police officer should therefore inform the Child Welfare Committee about every case under the Act within 24 hours.
+Police officer should therefore inform the Child Welfare Committee (CWC) about every case under the Act within 24 hours.
 CWC can appoint a support person for the child who will be responsible for psycho-social well-being of the child.
 This support person will also liaise with the police, and keep the child and child's family informed about progress in the case.
-Reporting can be done through toll free number 1098.
+Reporting can be done through the toll free number 1098.